guyleonard/tutorials/blast/README.md

  * the BLAST+ executables available from [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download)
  * an example query sequence (query.fasta)
  * a set of fasta format predicted proteins from several taxa (taxa_one.fasta, taxa_two.fasta, taxa_three.fasta, taxa_four.fasta)
- * the NCBI Taxonomy Dump files from [here](ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz)
+ * the NCBI Taxonomy DB files from [here](ftp://ftp.ncbi.nlm.nih.gov/blast/db/taxdb.tar.gz)

 You will need to clone this directory to your local hardrive/user space and make sure the blast binaries/executables are accessible in your command line.
 If you are using the "roger" servers (ramjet, romanoff, roadrunner) they should all be available at the command line or in modules.